Ahmadshen/Expense-tracker-app/README.md

 - User-friendly interface for tracking expenses.
 - Create, read, update, and delete expenses with ease.
-- Multi-platform support - Web, Mobile, Desktop, and Command Line.
+- Multi-platform support - Web, Mobile, Desktop, and Command-Line.
 - Secure authentication and authorization for user accounts.
 - Real-time synchronization across different platforms.
 - Comprehensive reporting and insights on spending patterns.